Ketosis in Cattle (Hyperketonemia)

 Ketosis in cattle occurs when a dairy cow does not get enough energy, especially after calving.
 During early milk production, the cow needs a large amount of energy.
 If she does not eat enough feed or the feed is low in energy, her body cannot produce enough sugar.
 To cover this shortage, the body starts using stored fat, which produces ketones and results in a ketotic cow.

-In a ketotic cow, ketones build up in the blood and reduce appetite.
-The cow eats less, milk production drops, and body condition starts to decline.
-Digestion slows down, rumen activity becomes weak, and the cow appears dull and tired.
-This process explains how ketosis develops and why energy deficiency is the main cause of the disease.
+In a ketotic cow, ketones start building up in the blood, which reduces appetite.
+As the cow eats less, milk yield drops and body condition begins to fall.
+Digestion also slows, rumen activity weakens, and the animal often looks dull and low in energy.
+This is how ketosis develops, with a lack of energy being the main cause behind the condition.

 Diagnosis of Ketosis in Cattle